SnapMobileIO/SnapMobile-Admin/README.md

        return adminService;
      })

-SIDEBAR_ITEMS should be in the form:
+SIDEBAR_ITEMS should be a constant in the form:

     [{
         title: "Companies",